 Students may qualify for financial aid for repeated coursework.
-For most programs, the Financial Aid Office can count repeated coursework in a student’s enrollment status for financial aid purposes as long as (1) they have not yet earned credit for that course, or (2) it is the student’s first attempt to retake the course following the student having previously earned credit.
+For most programs, the Financial Aid Office can count repeated coursework in students’ enrollment status for financial aid purposes as long as (1) the student has not yet earned credit for that course, or (2) it is the student’s first attempt to retake the course following the student having previously earned credit.
 In other words, once a student receives a grade in a class (A through D-), he or she can only get financial aid for that class one more time if he or she needs to repeat it.

 Billing Information for Financial Aid Applicants

 Financial aid awards are applied toward a student’s bill when an official award letter is issued from the College.
-If the student has applied for financial aid, but has not been notified of their eligibility for assistance by the College, he or she must make payment arrangements for the amount due directly with the Payment Center.
+If students have applied for financial aid, but have not been notified of their eligibility for assistance by the College, they must make payment arrangements with Business Office for the amount due directly.